-The management of the Academy Trust is the responsibility of the Governors who are elected and co-opted under the terms of the Articles of Association.
+The management of the Academy Trust is the responsibility of the Governors who are Elected, Appointed and Co-Opted in accordance with the terms of the Articles of Association.

 The number of Governors shall be no smaller than three, but (unless otherwise determined by ordinary resolution) shall not be subject to any maximum.